Liver Cancer

 - Maintain a cheerful or calm state of mind and communicate with family, friends and social workers, etc. if necessary.

-Since the early symptoms of liver cancer are not always obvious, regular check-ups are essential for early prevention.
-This is especially important for individuals carrying the hepatitis B virus, who should undergo regular follow-up and check-ups every year to reduce the risk of developing liver cancer.
-The following are methods for reducing the risk factors for liver cancer:
+Because early symptoms of liver cancer are not obvious, early prevention and regular check-ups are crucial, especially for hepatitis B carriers, to reduce the risk of developing the disease.
+The following are methods to reduce risk factors for liver cancer prevention:

 - Quit smoking and drink moderately